Day Four: Denali National Park

 DENALI: Everything about Denali National Park is big: the scenery, the mountains, the incredible beauty and the animals.
 Early this morning, you will embark on a Denali Park Shuttle Tour, an excellent way to spot the wildlife for which Alaska is so famous: moose, bear, wolves, caribou, dall sheep.

 The bus stops every 1 hr 10 min. for restrooms and whenever wildlife is sighted as you travel.
-Opened in June 2008 the completely reconstructed Eielson Visitor Center was built as sustainable construction and features informative interpretive exhibits.
-This is the turnaround point, allowing 30 minutes to explore the visitor center or the surrounding area with a short hike.
-This shuttle time is 8 hours roundtrip, including all stops.
+In 2022, the road into Denali National Park is limited due to the “Pretty Rocks” Landslide creating a road restriction, and a slightly shorter tour.
+The shuttle time is approximately 5 hours roundtrip, including all stops.
 AAU arranges for and includes a boxed lunch and beverage for the trip.
 So bring your camera and binoculars.

 Mount McKinley National Park was established in 1917 to protect its large mammals, not because of majestic Mt.
 McKinley.
 In 1980, the boundary was expanded to include both the Denali caribou herds wintering and calving ground and the entire Mt.
 McKinley massif.
 This more than tripled the size of the park, and was renamed Denali National Park and Preserve.
 It was also designated an International Biosphere Reserve significant for the potential for sub-arctic ecosystem research.